hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Respect request from user to keep cell address parts fixed by using $ prefix for such parts.
 This is wrt row/col insertion/deletion operations and auto-adjusting of cell addresses in existing =expressions.

+Added a explicit command (:!) to execute shell commands.